Fred Shirley

 Shirley manoeuvred against Dr Hewlett Johnson, the "Red Dean" who was ex-officio the Chairman of Governors.
 When the Dean put up a huge blue and white banner across the front of the Deanery which read "Christians Ban Nuclear Weapons", some of the boys by way of ripost, put up a banner on one of the school's buildings which read, "King's Ban Communists".

 Fred had his detractors.
 However, to those who attracted his attention he was the epitome of kindness including ensuring that the fees of pupils whose fee paying parent or guardian died were met by the school.
 During the 1950s Kings achieved between a regular 18-20 Oxbridge Scholarships and Exhibitions.
 Most of his pupils considered him a leader of men.

-With public examinations being set earlier and earlier, Shirley founded King's Week as a means of keeping the school together.
+With public examinations being set earlier and earlier, in 1952 Shirley founded King's Week as a means of keeping the school together.
 It is a remarkable festival of music, drama, exhibitions and other fringe activities, which is still an annual event.

 Following Shirley's retirement in 1962, the school's Great Hall (which he had built) was renamed the Shirley Hall by Peter Newell, his successor as Headmaster.
 The building of the Great Hall was Fred's inspiration.
 There was no money.
 All of the pupils in the 1950s were required to sell a "brick" to parents and friends.
 They did.
-It was opened by Her Majesty Queen Elizabeth the Queen Mother.
+It was opened by Queen Elizabeth The Queen Mother.
 To the impertinent, it was known as "Fred's Shed".

 Among his pupils were the former minister Tristan Garel-Jones and Margaret Thatcher’s adviser, Sir Charles Powell.